solita/solita.github.com/_posts/2015-06-29-functional-interfaces-and-components.md

 layout: post
 title: Interfaces and components in a functional world... or "how I stopped worrying and let Clojure into my heart"
 author: tatut
-excerpt: Functional programming encourages using data and functions instead of creating new concrete types.
+excerpt: Functional programming encourages the use of data and functions instead of creating new concrete types.
 ---

 Reusability of code is something most programmers would probably agree is a good thing.
-At least in the small scale.
+At least on a small scale.
 Often reusability is achieved by using design patterns (eg. Gang of Four) and abstracting things that vary behind interfaces.

-We all know how interfaces and classes are used in Object Oriented languages to create reausable code.
+We all know how interfaces and classes are used in object-oriented languages to create reausable code.
-But how does functional programming accomplish the same when we mostly only use functions and data?
+But how does functional programming accomplish the same when we mostly use functions and data?
 Well, by using functions and data.

 OOP interfaces are but one tool for reusability.
 In this post I will try to show that a simpler way exists.